Federal Sentencing Hearings

 - 6. Your statement to the judge.

 The PSR is written by a probation officer who will interview you and submit the very detailed Pre-Sentence Investigation Report (P.S.R.) and Sentencing Recommendation to the judge, your lawyer, and the prosecutor.
-The PSR will include your family history, your education and work history, your financial history, your criminal history, a detailed account of the offense, and a detailed Sentencing Guidelines calculations.
-The Guideline Sentencing Range under the United States Sentencing Guidelines and Factors are laid out by 18 U.S.C. § 3553.
+The PSR will include your family history, your education and work history, your financial history, your criminal history, a detailed account of the offense, and detailed Sentencing Guidelines calculations.
+The Guideline Sentencing Range under the United States Sentencing Guidelines and Factors is laid out by 18 U.S.C. § 3553.
 The guidelines range will set a presumptive sentencing range for the judge to begin his/her analysis to determine a just and fair sentence.
-After considering all the factors listed above, the judge will determine whether to sentence you within, above or below the guidelines range.
+After considering all the factors listed above, the judge will determine whether to sentence you within, above, or below the guidelines range.
 Your lawyer’s job, obviously, is to convince the judge to sentence you well below the guidelines range.